nowadays0421/automatic_prompt_engineer/README.md

+**The code has been updated to utilize the latest ChatGPT model using OpenAI's newest API, ChatCompletion.
+With this modification, you will be able to generate prompts using ChatGPT.
+However, please be aware that due to restrictions with ChatCompletion, ChatGPT cannot currently be used for evaluating, and the cost confirm feature for calling ChatCompletion is not yet supported.**

 # Large Language Models Are Human-Level Prompt Engineers

 Yongchao Zhou*, Andrei Ioan Muresanu*, Ziwen Han\*, Keiran Paster, Silviu Pitis, Harris Chan, Jimmy Ba